clux/facemaulers/halos.md

 somewhat matching a drawing you found from giants (rotated)

-used serissa key to open 1 reliquary door, dimensioned door through the other (with one in the bag). found treasure goblin, who escaped. left behind a 4d tetrahedron. grabbed 30k gold, a bunch of items found path to dragon, and some buttons
+used serissa key to open 1 reliquary door, dimensioned door through the other (with one in the bag). found treasure goblin, who escaped. left behind a 4d tetrahedron. grabbed 30k gold + 1k per person, a bunch of items found path to dragon, and some buttons

+## buttons
+control magic field dragons take 2d8 force damage per turn if it's active. fryggt ancient white dragon. loyal to neri/serissa will sense they have stolen shit